tytydraco/yessleep/out/I_Took_a_Winter_Caretaker_Job_at_an_Abandoned_Lodge_in_the_Cascades_Theres_Someone_Else_Here_With_Me_Part_1.md

 It was exactly what I had come for.

 As I climbed into the cold bed and pulled the blankets tight, I told myself that tomorrow the real work would begin.
-Hard labor.
-Exhaustion.
-Silence deep enough to bury everything I’d carried here.
+I'd find the list of chores, and the hard labor, exhaustion, and silence deep enough to bury everything I’d carried here could begin.

 But lying there in the dark, staring at the shadowed ceiling, I couldn’t shake the feeling that the silence wasn’t empty.
 Rather, it was...*waiting*.